 If you do not yet have an SMApply login, click REGISTER in the upper right corner.
 When you have registered for an account, you will be redirected to the RISE application.
 Before you begin filling out the application, be sure to verify your email address by clicking the link in a verification email sent by SMApply.
 You will then be able to return to your RISE application.
 Under Your Tasks, click Acknowledgements and Eligibility to begin your application.

 For detailed guidance on how to access the RISE Challenge SMApply application system for first time users, existing users, and when you forget your password. click here.
 If you have other questions about SMApply, please contact email@example.com.

 Step Two: Apply to the RISE Challenge.

-The full application and cost proposal requirements can be found in Annex A and B of the Request for Applications.
-Applicants will be expected to submit basic information, upload relevant forms, and answer a series of technical intervention questions that will total approximately ten pages.
+The full application and cost proposal requirements can be found in Annex B and C of the Request for Applications.
+Applicants will be expected to submit basic information, upload relevant forms, and answer a series of technical questions that will total approximately ten pages.